Portland Water Quality at a Glance

-Portland – Oregon – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Portland — Oregon — Water Quality Report 2026: Filtration Project, Lead Concerns & Safety Across Your City

-Portland Water Bureau (PWB), serving nearly one million residents across Portland and 15 surrounding communities, manages a robust water system that draws from two high-quality sources: the pristine Bull Run Watershed and the Columbia South Shore Well Field.
+Portland Water Bureau (PWB), serving nearly one million residents across Portland and surrounding communities, manages a water system drawing from two high-quality sources: the pristine Bull Run Watershed and the Columbia South Shore Well Field — the two largest drinking water sources in Oregon.
 The system includes over 2,200 miles of water mains, several treatment facilities, and numerous pumping stations, delivering approximately 100 million gallons of water daily.
+For a broader picture of water quality across the Pacific Northwest, see our Oregon water quality overview and our report for nearby Seattle.

 Latest Testing Results

-- Testing Scope: Portland Water Bureau conducts over 11,000 water samples and 49,000 water quality tests annually, monitoring for more than 200 regulated and unregulated contaminants—far exceeding regulatory requirements.
+- Testing Scope: Portland Water Bureau conducts over 11,000 water tests per year, tracking more than 200 regulated and unregulated contaminants throughout the system from source to tap — far exceeding minimum regulatory requirements.
+Results are published annually and in three supplemental reports per year.

 Bull Run Watershed Excellence